-During the year ended 31 December 2021 the Board had five Directors, three of whom are non-executive.
-In April 2022, Sir Mark Lyall Grant joined the board as an independent non-executive director.
+The Board has five Directors, three of whom are non-executive.
 The Board is responsible for the management of the business of the Company, setting its strategic direction and establishing appropriate policies.
 It is the Directors' responsibility to oversee the financial position of the Company and monitor its business and affairs, on behalf of the shareholders, to whom they are accountable.
 The primary duty of the Board is to act in the best interests of the Company and stakeholders at all times.
 The Board also addresses issues relating to internal controls and risk management.

-The Non-Executive Directors, Andrew Allner, Roy Harrison, Sir Colin Terry and Sir Mark Lyall Grant, bring a wide range of skills and experience to the Company, as well as independent judgment on strategy, risk and performance.
+The Non-Executive Directors, Andrew Allner, Roy Harrison and Sir Colin Terry, bring a wide range of skills and experience to the Company, as well as independent judgment on strategy, risk and performance.
 The independence of each Non-Executive Director is assessed at least annually, and all of the Non-Executive Directors are considered to be independent at the date of this report.